 2. Packages are processed and shipped faster

 Warehouse management makes operations leaner and improves supply chain efficiency.
-Stations are designated in each area of the warehouse for each step of the fulfillment process (e.g., separate areas for warehouse picking, packing, labeling, returns, etc.).
-Each fulfillment associate is focused on one task per shift to maximize their output.
+Stations are designated in each area of the warehouse for each step of the fulfilment process (e.g., separate areas for warehouse picking, packing, labelling, returns, etc.).
+With each fulfilment member of staff generally focused on one task per shift to maximise their output.

 Setting up each functional area for success also means reducing the physical steps needed to get from one place to the next and routing everything in a streamlined way.
 The faster all of this work is done, the sooner packages are ready to go out the door.